apannala13/LambdaETL/README.md

 Batch:

-API ingestion with Airflow -> DBT data models -> Snowflake warehouse.
+API ingestion with Airflow -> DBT data models -> Snowflake warehouse for analysis

 Stream:

 Websocket -> Kafka Producer -> Flink consumer -> Cassandra DB for writes

-Ochestrated with Docker and Kubernetes.
+Workflow will be ochestrated with Docker and Kubernetes.